ji-podhead/RHEL_9_Foreman_Guide/docs/nestedVM_with_external_DHCP&DNS/readme.md

 ## *Foreman in a nested VM* managing external DNS & DHCP with Dynamic Updates using RNDC key
 > - we will install & configure a Foreman-machine running inside a `Rocky Linux`-based VM
 > - we will install & configure our DHCP & DNS in `a seperate Debian-based VM`
-> - we will configure our DHCP to get managed by Foreman and `share its leases`
+> - we will configure our DHCP to get managed by Foreman and `share its leases` using dynamic updates and `RNDC-key`
 > - we will configure Foreman to `manage our external DHCP and DNS`
 > - this Guide will also cover how to `debug your servers` and monitor the network
 > - in addition the Guide provides a `walk trough the Discovery process`